Cleghorne!: Development

 Cleghorne was the third black woman to be credited on Saturday Night Live (1991–1995), after Yvonne Hudson and Danitra Vance, and the first woman of color to appear on the series as a full-fledged cast member for longer than a single season.
 She left to focus on her starring role in her own sitcom, Cleghorne!.
 In 1995, Cleghorne! was among the first batch of original programming ordered by the newly launched WB network, then run by former Fox executives who had worked on shows like In Living Color, in which Cleghorne had also appeared.
 The sitcom was also the first time two Saturday Night Live cast members of color (Cleghorne and original SNL cast member Morris) had worked together on a show after appearing on SNL.
-The series was also the first television acting job for Shepherd, who would later appear again with Morris on another WB sitcom The Jamie Foxx Show, and would eventually be known for her roles in the sitcoms Less Than Perfect and 30 Rock, and as co-host of the ABC talk show The View.
+The series was also the first television acting job for Sherri Shepherd.

 Episodes

 Broadcast

 Cleghorne! debuted on The WB on September 10, 1995, but was put on hiatus in December 1995 having aired 12 episodes.
 The show was later cancelled with three episodes left unaired.
 Cleghorne later said, "I don't think I was ready.
 In terms of being strong and saying, 'I can write, this is what I do,' and feel confident in that.
 And to be able to say, 'No, this does not work, this works better.'"